FrancoFernando/FrancoFernando/README.md

-### Hi there 👋, I'm Fernando
+### Hi there 👋,
 ![TwitterProfile](https://img.shields.io/twitter/url?label=Franc0Fernand0&style=social&url=https%3A%2F%2Ftwitter.com%2FFranc0Fernand0) ![TwitterFollow](https://img.shields.io/twitter/follow/Franc0Fernand0?label=People%20following%20me&style=social)

 ---

-I'm an experienced Software Engineer with a solid professional background in the overall software life-cycle.
+I'm Fernando, an experienced Software Engineer with a solid professional background in the overall software life-cycle.
 I have a PhD in computer vision and image processing.
 My passion are algorithms and distributed systems, but I've also good knowledge of embedded and real time systems.

 I have professional experience with the technologies listed in the tech stack below.